c-mulge/Java-Programming-/Java Programms/src/com/example/tictactoe/readme.txt

 Navigate to the Project Directory: cd <project-directory>

-Compile the Code: javac com/example/tictactoe/tictactoegame.java com/example/tictactoe/tictactoeboard.java
+Compile the Code: javac com/example/tictactoe/tictactoeapp.java

-Run the Game: java com.example.tictactoe.tictactoeboard
+Run the Game: java com.example.tictactoe.tictactoeapp

 *****************************************************************************************************************************
 How to Play: